jenkinsci/SECURITY-144-compat/README.md

 Therefore, you'll have to perform an explicit cast whenever this is necessary.
 That ensures that your plugin does not result in a bytecode verification failure when run on vulnerable versions of Jenkins, and that cast gets optimized away when you run on newer versions of Jenkins.

+If you have an implicit type assignment somewhere in your code, the added `remoting` dependency prevents it from getting flagged as an error.
+On the other hand, that `remoting` dependency helps you find your `Callable` impls that are directly extending from `Callable`, which should be changed to extend from either `MasterToSlaveCallable` or `SlaveToMasterCallable`.
+So you need to pick which evil you prefer.
+You can also periodically add/remove this dependency to test it both ways, although it's a bit more hassle.